MicrosoftDocs/cpp-docs/docs/cpp/delete-operator-cpp.md

 When **delete** is used to deallocate memory for a C++ class object, the object's destructor is called before the object's memory is deallocated (if the object has a destructor).

 If the operand to the **delete** operator is a modifiable l-value, its value is undefined after the object is deleted.
+If the [/sdl (Enable additional security checks)](/cpp/build/reference/sdl-enable-additional-security-checks) compiler option is specified, the operand to the **delete** operator is set to an invalid value after the object is deleted.

 ## Using delete

 There are two syntactic variants for the [delete operator](../cpp/delete-operator-cpp.md): one for single objects and the other for arrays of objects.
-The following code fragment shows how these differ:
+The following code fragment shows how they differ:

 ```cpp
 // expre_Using_delete.cpp